-Like many of the other fritillary caterpillars those of the Small Pearl-bordered Fritillary Butterfly are less likely to be seen unless specifically searched for, feeding low down out of sight amongst the larval food plant of Violets.
+In common with many of the other Fritillary caterpillars those of the Small Pearl-bordered Fritillary Butterfly are less likely to be seen unless specifically searched for, feeding low down out of sight amongst the larval food plant of Violets.

 Butterfly caterpillar identification

-If a caterpillar is not found in the butterfly caterpillar gallery it may be a species belonging to another family of insects and so it’s worth checking to see if it appears in either the moth caterpillar picture gallery, sawfly larva picture gallery or other insect larva picture gallery.
+If a caterpillar is not found in the butterfly caterpillar gallery it may be a species belonging to another family of insects and so it’s worth checking to see if it appears in either the moth caterpillar picture gallery, sawfly larva page or other insect larva picture gallery.

 PLEASE NOTE - we have closed comments due to excess spam but are still identifying many caterpillar queries sent by email to Steve - email@example.com - see our page on help with caterpillar identification for more information.